-In one of the mildest winters in memory, Massachusetts cities and towns have spent a fraction of last year’s total on snow removal, a reprieve that is helping recoup past deficits, catch up on backlogged repairs, and stockpile supplies.
+In one of the mildest winters in memory, Massachusetts cities and towns have spent a fraction of last year’s total on snow removal, an unexpected reprieve that has helped recoup past deficits, tackle backlogged repairs, and stockpile supplies.

 So far, Boston has spent $2.3 million on snow removal, compared with $21.5 million last winter.
 Somerville, which has spent less than 25 percent of last year’s sum, has put $100,000 toward repairing snow vehicles.

 Like many communities, Framingham has hardly touched its expensive 1,100-ton salt stockpile.

 “There has not been a full salting event since October,’’ said Peter Sellers, who directs the town’s Public Works Department, which so far has spent a fifth of last winter’s total.

 After a surprise snowstorm pounded a wide stretch of Central and Western Massachusetts in October, causing extensive damage, local officials feared a repeat of last winter and wondered where the money would come from.
 Instead, winter went into hibernation.As many rejoiced in the balmy season, so have those who see falling snow as money lost.
 “It would have been very difficult to have back-to-back years like that,’’ said John D’Agostino, town manager in Abington, which has spent about 10 percent of last winter’s total.
 “We’re enjoying a year off.’’

 Last winter, public works crews across the state wrestled with one snowstorm after another, requiring a budget-crushing round of salting, plowing, and overtime.

 The state Transportation Department is $14 million under budget this year and might put its surplus toward the MBTA’s budget deficit.

 Springfield, which spent $2.8 million last year and was battered not just by snow but a parade of disastrous weather, has spent just over $300,000 so far this year.